-- pp PL3100 Organizational Leadership (3 credits) - PL4300 Leadership Communication (3 credits) - pp PL4000 Leading Change (3 credits) - pp PL4100 Global Leadership (3 credits)
+- m MGT3100 Organizational Leadership (3 credits) - m MGT4000 Leading Change (3 credits) - m MGT4100 Global Leadership (3 credits) - m MGT4300 Leadership Communication (3 credits)

 PASTORAL MINISTRY CONCENTRATION

 The Pastoral Ministry concentration is for the student who has felt a calling into ministry.
 This program provides the necessary information for students to effectively lead a church, a ministry within a church, or even a non-profit organization.